I want to be clear: we did not get the ducks by accident. We got the ducks by listening to a friend.

 The future.

-We do not, at this time, intend to expand the duck program.
-We also did not, at this time, intend to start the duck program.
+We do not, at this time, intend to further expand the duck program.
+We thought that the first time, too.
 So we’ll see.

 ✎ — Joe, from the porch, surrounded